acoustic-content-samples/wchtools-cli/README.md

 #### Deleting "all" instances of a specified artifact type or all instances of all artifact types

-  A less common use case, but still useful when you need to clean out a demo or prototype tenant or site to populate your content hub tenant with all new data, is the need to delete all artifacts of a specified type (eg, all pages) or all artifacts of all types (eg, to clear all the sample article assets, type, content from an Essentials tier tenant, or to clear all Oslo pages from a Trial tenant, in order to populate it with your own pages).
+  A less common use case, but still useful when you need to clean out a demo or prototype tenant or site to populate your Acoustic Content tenant with all new data, is the need to delete all artifacts of a specified type (eg, all pages) or all artifacts of all types (eg, to clear all the sample article assets, type, content from an Essentials tier tenant, or to clear all Oslo pages from a Trial tenant, in order to populate it with your own pages).

   To delete all pages from your tenant: